C19 Bacteriology & Literature: “Our Microbes”

 Collaborative Health Humanities Research

-In my capacity as HHIVE Assistant Director, I regularly mentor undergraduate and junior graduate students as they experiment with interdisciplinary research methods and collaborative practices that are rare in humanities departments.
+In my capacity as HHIVE Assistant Director, I regularly mentored undergraduate and junior graduate students as they experimented with interdisciplinary research methods and collaborative practices that are rare in humanities departments.
 You can read more about my experience integrating collaborative research in health humanities teaching in the Journal of Medical Humanities article that I co-authored with Sarah Ann Singer, Jennifer Edwell, Jordynn Jack, and Jane Thrailkill, “Advancing Pre-Health Humanities as Intensive Research Practice: Principles and Recommendations from a Cross-Divisional Baccalaureate Setting” (2017) here.

 With collaborators in the Department of English & Comparative Literature and the Division of Occupational Therapy, including Molly C. Brewer, Sue Coppola, Jordynn Jack, and Jane Thrailkill, I designed and implemented the Falls Narrative Study, a human-subjects research project that paired health humanities students with older adults to elicit written narratives about falling down.
 Falling is recognized as pivotal event in the lives of older adults, often marking the transitional moment where activity is curtailed, and at times, living independently gives way to assisted or nursing home living.
 Yet, research on falling has historically been framed in terms of objective risk factors like environment and medications.
 While these studies offer important information about the mechanics and causes of falls, they have not sought to identify the personal experience of falling, recovering from a fall, and living with a risk of falling.
 In short, most falls research does not examine first-person phenomenological accounts of how older adults themselves narrate their experiences and perceptions about the risk of falling; nor does it investigate how expressing their memories, feelings, and beliefs in narrative form may influence older adults’ feelings of self-efficacy, safety, and well being.
 The Falls Narrative Study takes seriously the narratives of older adults and the importance of narrative structure in understanding how older adults make meaning out of a fall experience.